The Holocaust: Witnesses and Survivors

 Henryka Shaw (née Schermant) survived five concentration camps, including Plaszow, Belsen and Auschwitz.
 She later emigrated to Australia, married and established a new life.
 As Henryka’s family grew, she wrote, “I realised that I want my grandchildren to know my story.
 Above all, I think people should know these things because maybe that will help stem the development of hatred among people.”

-The Holocaust: witnesses and survivors is located in the Second World War Gallery on the ground level.
+The Holocaust: witnesses and survivors is located in the Second World War Gallery on level 2.